 The clothes we choose express our style and our personality, and often we select an outfit based on the way we feel at that moment.
 But, our clothes also have the power to change our mood.

-Your little black dress can make you feel empowered and sexy, while a soft, yellow sweater can lift your mood in an instant.
+A little black dress can make some people feel empowered and sexy, while a soft, yellow sweater can lift some people's mood in an instant.
 Blue, on the other hand, has the power to calm you when you feel stressed or upset.

 This makes the color blue the ideal choice to wear in potentially stressful situations.
 An outfit featuring a light blue item can diffuse the tension on a first date, and help both parties feel more relaxed so you can make a good first impression.
 While darker blue shades, such as navy, are an excellent choice for a job interview or public speaking engagement, as the color not only encourages tranquility and calm, but it is also associated with trustworthiness and reliability.